Theo the WORM in Sunday School!

 What is it?

 The Workshop Rotational Model (WORM) is a model where the same bible story is taught in multiple ways over the course of 3 to 4 weeks.
 A teacher makes a commitment to lead a workshop that shares the lesson in fun interesting ways.
 The teacher plans one set of activities and then repeats them with different ages of children each week.
 In a given month, 3 or 4 different workshops will be presented with the different age levels rotating through them each Sunday.
 Some of the possible workshop themes are Storytelling, Arts & Crafts, Videos, Puppetry, Food, Games, Science Lab, Nature & Gardening.
-It's similar to what is done during VBS but think of taking one VBS night and spreading it over a whole month!

 The WORM model will allow all children to hear a story at least once and for those who do attend every Sunday they will have totally different activities each week that will help them understand the stories even better.